Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Problem setting

-There are several equivalent representations (definitions) for the fractional powers of the symmetric, positive definite operators ${\cal A}^{\alpha}$ and ${\cal A}^{-\alpha}$ with $0< \alpha \leq 1$, see for example the survey paper \cite{Kwasn:17}.
-In particular, the Dunford-Taylor contour integral and the Laplace transform integral representations could be applied.
-In the presented computational schemes based on low rank tensor decompositions we apply the Laplace transform integral representation.
+There are several representations (definitions) for the fractional power of the symmetric, positive definite operators ${\cal A}^{\alpha}$ and ${\cal A}^{-\alpha}$ with $0< \alpha \leq 1$, see for example the survey papers \cite{Kwasn:17,FracLapl:2018}.
+In particular, the Dunford-Taylor-Cauchy contour integral, the Laplace transform integral representations and the spectral definitions could be applied.

+In the presented computational schemes based on low rank tensor decompositions, we apply the spectral definition and use the Laplace transform integral representation for the analysis and justification of the low rank tensor approximation.
 For $\alpha >0$, the integral representation based on the Laplace transform